forflo/sedfuck/README.md

 	+++[ printf("WATMAN?! #%d\n"\, *ptr); ]

-Since the dynamic array ptr is accessible everywhere you could also write something like this
+Since the dynamic array "ptr" is accessible everywhere you could also write something like this

 	+++[ printf("WUT?"); ptr\[*ptr\] = 65;-]